-I worked as one of the producers of this limited series CBC Podcast.
+I worked as a producer of this limited series CBC Podcast.
 Breaking down seminal moments in Drake's career to explore the history and evolution of hip-hop, R&B, gender dynamics, and Black culture.
-This series is about the rapper the world sees as the face of the 6, but it's really about the Toronto hip-hop scene most people don't know about.
+This podcast won the 2021 RTDNA Award for Best Podcast and was also nominated for a Prix Italia Award.

 Dvsn are unbothered by life in the quarantine era.
 While other acts have carefully considered whether to drop albums in the current social distancing climate, the OVO Sound duo have forged ahead with releasing their third album amid what seems to be a low-key Toronto R&B season.